AlexCo1d/Alex/MyProject/UNNC-Cervical/Paper Manuscript.md

 ## Dataset

 ### Data acquisition
 - To build an effective Cesarean Scar Defect (CSD) screening system, we utilized three medical ultrasound image datasets to train our proposed segmentation algorithm.
-The first one is a private US dataset, hereafter referred to as the CSD dataset, provided by the affiliated hospital of Shanghai JiaoTong University #hospital .
-CSD dataset consists of 1111 original ultrasound images annotated by physicians #hospital , as well as 16 annotated ultrasound videos without spacing information.
+The first one is a private US dataset, hereafter referred to as the CSD dataset, provided by the affiliated hospital of Shanghai JiaoTong University #med .
+CSD dataset consists of 1111 original ultrasound images annotated by physicians #med , as well as 16 annotated ultrasound videos without spacing information.
 - The other two datasets are thyroid ultrasound dataset ( hereafter  called DDTI dataset)and breast cancer dataset (hereafter called BUSI dataset).
 Both of these datasets are open access and extensively utilized in various research studies.
 We employed these datasets to validate the performance of our proposed algorithm.
 The DDTI dataset utilized in this study comprises 637 images, each with size of  $256 \times 256$.
 Similarly, the BUSI dataset contains 647 images, each with size of $512 \times 512$.

 ### Data preprocessing